JacksonBurns/fastprop/paper/paper.md

 Timing for fastprop: descriptor generation was 30 seconds, total was 54s. -->

+[^5]: Although the original Fubrain study reported untransformed fractions, the DeepDelta authors confirmed [via GitHub](https://github.com/RekerLab/DeepDelta/issues/2#issuecomment-1917936697) that DeepDelta was trained on log base-10 transformed fraction values, which is replicated here.

 ### `fastprop` Fails on QuantumScents
 Compiled by Burns and Rogers [@quantumscents], this dataset contains approximately 3.5k SMILES and 3D structures for a collection of molecules labeled with their scents.
 Each molecule can have any number of reported scents from a possible 113 different labels, making this benchmark a a Quantitative Structure-Odor Relationship.
 Due to the highly sparse nature of the scent labels a unique sampling algorithm (Szymanski sampling [@szymanski]) was used in the reference study and the exact splits are replicated here for a fair comparison.

 In the reference study, Chemprop achieved an AUROC of 0.85 with modest hyperparameter optimization and an improved AUROC of 0.88 by incorporating the atomic descriptors calculated as part of QuantumScents.
-`fastprop`is incapable of incorporating atomic features, so they are not included.
+`fastprop` is incapable of incorporating atomic features, so they are not included.
 Using only the 2D structural information, `fastprop` falls far behind the reference study with an AUROC of only 0.651 $\pm$ 0.005.
 Even when using the high-quality 3D structures and calculating additional descriptors (demonstrated in the GitHub repository), the performance does not improve.

 The exact reason for this failure is unknown.
 Possible reasons include that the descriptors in `mordred` are simply not correlated with this target, and thus the model struggles to make predictions.
-This is a fundamental drawback of this fixed representation method - whereas a LR could adapt to this unique target, `fastprop` struggles.
+This is a fundamental drawback of this fixed representation method - whereas a LR could adapt to this unique target, `fastprop` fails.

 <!--
 Displaying testing results: